saymrwulf/fpga-verilog-lab/notes.md

-2016-08-09T08:14:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2016-08-26T07:04:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2016-08-26T23:51:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2016-08-09T08:14:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2016-08-26T07:04:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2016-08-26T23:51:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2016-09-01T08:05:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab)